admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/system-packages-usage-1-ub18.md

 Your client just got a new Ubuntu server.
 He already installed Apache2, but decided to use Nginx 1.5 instead.

-He already tried to add the [nginx/development repository](https://nginx.org/en/linux_packages.html#Ubuntu) to get the Nginx version 1.5, but `apt get install nginx` didn't work.
+He already tried to add the [nginx/development repository](https://nginx.org/en/linux_packages.html#Ubuntu) to get the Nginx version 1.5, but `apt-get install nginx` didn't work.

 He wants you to fix this and a few other things: